alf808/java-lava/README.md

 # Java Lava Cafe Full Stack

-## Full Stack API auth - IAM Final Project
+## Full Stack API auth - Identity and Access Management Implementation

 A new digitally enabled cafe will be opened to order drinks, socialize, and study hard.
 It need helps setting up their menu experience.